Sign In Forgot Password

 Pesach - Medicine

-While there are agencies which publish extensive lists of Kosher for Pesach medicines, the following statement was sent to all members of the cRc: "...cRc policy, as directed by our Rosh Beth Din HaRav Gedalia D. Schwartz and pour Av Beth Din, HaRav Yona Reiss, is that medicinal non-chewable Tablets, Pills and Capsules do not require Passover certification.
+While there are agencies that publish extensive lists of Kosher for Pesach medicines, the cRc policy, as directed by our late Rosh Beth Din HaRav Gedalia D. Schwartz, ztz"l and our Av Beth Din, HaRav Yona Reiss, is that medicinal non-chewable tablets, pills and capsules do not require Passover certification.

 However, this only applies to pills and capsules.
-Syrups and lozenges may still considered like food and therefore, must be Kosher for Pesach [Shmirat Shabbat K'hilchata 40 note 163].
+Syrups and lozenges may still be considered like food and, therefore, must be Kosher for Pesach [Shmirat Shabbat K'hilchata 40 note 163].

 Of course, if a person is dangerously ill even medicine that is chametz may be consumed [Orech Chaim 466:1; Mishna Berura ibid., note 2].